pawlenko/Star-Wars-Rest-API/README.md

 ## What you can do

 - Create/Read/Update/Delete (CRUD) of Character, Planet, Episode models
-- You can add or remove Planet from Character
+- You can add or remove Planet from/to Character
-- You can add or remove Espiode from Character
+- You can add or remove Espiode from/to Character
-- You can add or remove Friends from character ( API allow you to assign Character as friends )
+- You can add or remove Friends from/to character ( API allow you to assign Character as friends )